kevinalfito69/soccerclub-finder/README.md

 # Soccer club finder

 Find your favorite soccer club
+To run the application use Live Server